dnjp/algods/src/10_Dyanmic_Programming/notes/notes.md

 Both the time and space cost for this implementation are O(HxW), compared to the O(2^(H+W)) time and O(H+W) space previously, making a big time difference as H and W increase.

+## FAST Method

+The FAST method is a repeatable process that you can follow every time to find an optimal solution to any dynamic programming problem.

+It is comprised of 4 steps:
+1. Find the recursive solution
+2. Analyze the solution
+3. Identify the subproblems
+4. Turn around the solution